 I mean again… just take a look at the reviews – they speak for themselves.

 Reader, meet the Total Gym XLS.
 This is one of the most compact apartment suited home gyms out there.
-And while it definitely cuts down on space-wise needs, it definitely doesn't fall short in the range of exercises you can do to really power up your workouts, build strength and pursue your fitness goals like there's no tomorrow.
+And while it definitely cuts down on space-wise needs for those with small space available, it definitely doesn’t fall short in the range of multiple exercises you can do to really power up your workouts, build strength and pursue your fitness goals like there’s no tomorrow.

-While it's nowhere near as cool as the Bowflex X2SE - the Total Gym XLS is one of the best all-in-one gyms out there.
-If you're space-conscious and want to get started on something that is super versatile while following a pre-designed guided program - the Total Gym XLS is likely the best option for you!
+While it’s nowhere near as cool as the Bowflex X2SE – the Total Gym XLS is one of the best all-in-one gyms out there.
+If you’re space-conscious and want to get started on an incredibly versatile machine while following a pre-designed guided program – the Total Gym XLS is likely the best option for you!